1940 British war cabinet crisis: War situation to Friday, 24 May

-By the 21 May, German tanks were approaching Boulogne-sur-Mer.
+By 21 May, German tanks were approaching Boulogne-sur-Mer.
 John Colville in his diary entry that day said preparations for the evacuation of the British Expeditionary Force (BEF) were being made in case of necessity.
 An estimated 400,000 Allied servicemen, mostly of the BEF with elements of the French First Army, had retreated into the coastal area.
 Their hopes rested mostly on the success of the Weygand Plan, a proposed counter-offensive by themselves in conjunction with a strike from the south by the main French forces.
 This did not come to fruition and the BEF commander, Lord Gort, decided that evacuation was the only option.
 During 23 and 24 May, the Royal Navy evacuated an estimated 4,365 servicemen from Boulogne.

 At a war cabinet meeting on the morning of Friday the 24th, Churchill reported that there were large numbers of French troops in Dunkirk but as yet no British servicemen other than a few specialist units.
 He had been advised that the port was functioning well with supplies being unloaded.
 There was a proposal to send Canadian troops to Dunkirk but this was pending developments in the wider theatre.

 The war cabinet's interest in Italy on 24 May was limited to keeping it out of the war, or at least delaying its entry.
 Halifax presented a telegram from the French government which suggested an approach to the Italian dictator Mussolini by U.S. President Franklin D. Roosevelt, assuming he was willing to co-operate, for the purpose of enquiring what Mussolini's grievances were in order to have these discussed by all concerned before any resort to military action.
 Halifax was not confident that anything would come of the French idea but he said he would support it on condition that the approach was presented to Mussolini as a personal initiative by Roosevelt.

 On the morning of 24 May, Hitler, having consulted General von Rundstedt, ordered the Panzers to halt their advance.
 This has been seen as one of the key decisions of the war as it gave the British extra time that they desperately needed to evacuate their servicemen from Dunkirk.
 Some of the German commanders disagreed with it and, a week later, General von Bock wrote in his diary that "when we do finally reach Dunkirk, the English will all be gone".